fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 **(43) Can you show the original ...?**

 Show original, shows the original message as the sender has sent it, including original fonts, colors, margins, etc.
-FairEmail does and will not alter this in any way, except for requesting [TEXT_AUTOSIZING](https://developer.android.com/reference/android/webkit/WebSettings.LayoutAlgorithm), which will *attempt* to make small text more readable.
+FullEmail does and will not alter this in any way, except for requesting [TEXT_AUTOSIZING](https://developer.android.com/reference/android/webkit/WebSettings.LayoutAlgorithm), which will *attempt* to make small text more readable.